-Orbit information may be exchanged between two participants by sending a state vector (see reference [I-1]) for a specified epoch using an Orbit Parameter Message (OPM).
+Orbit information may be exchanged between two participants by sending a state vector (see reference [L1]) for a specified epoch using an Orbit Parameter Message (OPM).
 The message recipient must have an orbit propagator available that is able to propagate the OPM state vector to compute the orbit at other desired epochs.
 For this propagation, additional ancillary information (spacecraft properties such as mass, area, and maneuver planning data, if applicable) may be included with the message.

 Osculating Keplerian elements and Gravitational Coefficient may be included in the OPM in addition to the Cartesian state to aid the message recipient in performing consistency checks.
 If any Keplerian element is included, the entire set of elements must be provided.